ezcn/talkanddrinks/README.md

 # talkanddrinks
 Talk&amp;Drinks

-This site will host pics and ifo for our series of science cafè
+This site will host pics and info for science cafè we organize